avi44522/watsonxai-from-odm/README.md

 ### Sample execution

 - Run `mvn install package` in the `watsonx-helper` folder to compile and package the the uber jar used for the ODM XOM.
-- Run the `reviewDisposition` decision operation to test the rules.
+- Run the `analyzeCustomerReview` decision operation to test the rules.